Vredefort Dome - the world's biggest meteor crater

 The world has about 130 crater structures of possible impact origin.
-The Vredefort Dome is among the top three, and is the oldest and largest clearly visible meteorite impact site in the world.
+The Vredefort Dome is the oldest and largest of these, clearly visible to satellite cameras.

-At 2-billion years old, Vredefort is far older than the Chixculub structure in Mexico which, with an age of 65-million years, is the site of the impact that led to the extinction of the dinosaurs.
+At 2-billion years old, Vredefort is far older than the Chixculub structure in Mexico which, with an age of 65-million years, is thought to be the site of the meteor impact that led to the extinction of the dinosaurs.

-Vredefort's original impact scar measures 380km across and consists of three concentric circles of uplifted rock.
+Vredefort's original impact scar measures 380km across and is made up of three concentric circles of raised rock.
 They were created by the rebound of rock below the impact site when the asteroid hit.
 Most of these structures have eroded away and are no longer clearly visible.

-South Africa's other six World heritage sites are Robben Island, the Greater St Lucia Wetlands Park, the Mapungubwe Cultural Landscape, the Cradle of Humankind, the uKhahlamba Drakensberg Park and the Cape Floral Region and the Richtersveld Cultural Landscape.
+South Africa's other World Heritage sites are Robben Island, the Greater St Lucia Wetlands Park, the Mapungubwe Cultural Landscape, the Cradle of Humankind, the uKhahlamba Drakensberg Park, the Cape Floral Region and the Richtersveld Cultural Landscape.